 Doses should be increased gradually from a starting dose of 0.375 mg/day given in three divided doses and should not be increased more frequently than every 5 to 7 days.
-A suggested ascending dosage schedule that was used in clinical studies is shown in the following table:
+A suggested ascending dosage schedule that was used in clinical studies is shown in Table 1:

 |Week||Dosage (mg)||Total Daily Dose (mg)|

 |4||0.75 three times a day||2.25|